Junzhepiao/movie_ux/README.md

 # Movie_UX

 Movie_UX is a simple single web application that uses React.js to implement
-- search movie data from OMDB API
+- search movie data from OMDB API.
-- add movie to my list
+- add movie to my list.
-- remove movie from my list
+- remove movie from my list.
-- display message when list full
+- display message when list full.

+## Technical requirements

+[] Search results com from OMDB's API.
+[] Each search list movie title, year, image and a button to nominate.
+[] Update search terms updates result list.
+[] Each movie from the search list can be added and removed from the nomination list.
+[] Disable the button if that movie already in the nominate list.
+[] Display mssage when the user has 5 nominations.

+## Extras

+[] Save nomination lists if the user leaves the page.

 ### `npm start`